Restraining Orders in Arizona

 Once filed, the person seeking the order of protection is directed to a courtroom where he or she will see a Judge regarding that petition.
 The Judge will then review the petition and may question you regarding the incidents alleged in the petition.

 The court will conduct an evidentiary hearing, including the admission of testimony from both parties, testimony from other witnesses, and the submission of exhibits to the court.
 Both parties are entitled to be represented by an attorney at that trial.
-It is crucial to present all available evidence at that trial because you will not be provided with another opportunity to support or contest the order of protection.
+It is crucial to present all available evidence at that trial because you will not be provided another opportunity to support or contest the order of protection.

-Options Regarding an Arizona Order of Protection
+Options Regarding a Restraining Order

 1. Request a hearing to modify the protective order;